Clemapfel/mousetrap/README.md

 ```
 ---

-#### Creating a TreeView
+#### Creating a Nested List

-In GTK4, creating a `GtkTreeView` will take dozens of lines and will use up to 6 different classes.
-In mousetrap, it just takes one:
+In GTK4, creating a `GtkTreeView` will take dozens of lines of code and more than 6 separator classes from GTK, Gio and Glib.
+In mousetrap, it can be initialized with a single line:

 ```cpp
 auto tree_view = TreeListView();
 tree_view.push_back(Label("new element"));
 ```
-\todo figure

 ---

 #### Adding a Keyboard Shortcut Action